-- Whether the project meets or exceeds the detailed benefit-to-cost analysis performed pursuant to Section 17.3.
-Such detailed benefit-to-cost analysis may be reassessed, as appropriate, based upon the then-current Beneficiaries and to otherwise reflect additional, updated, and/or more detailed transmission planning, cost or benefit information/component(s) that are applicable to/available for the proposed transmission project, the projects that would be displaced, any additional projects required to implement the proposal and real power transmission loss impacts; - Any recommendation provided by state jurisdictional and/or governance authorities in accordance with Section 17.4 including whether the transmission developer is considered reasonably able to construct the transmission project in the proposed jurisdiction(s); - Whether, based on the timing for the identified transmission need(s) and the stages of project development provided by the transmission developer in accordance with Section 16.1 and as otherwise may be updated, the transmission developer is considered to be reasonably able to construct and tie the proposed transmission project into the transmission system by the required in-service date; - Whether it is reasonably expected that the Impacted Utilities will be able to construct and tie-in any additional facilities on their systems located within the SERTP region that are necessary to reliably implement the proposed transmission project; and - Any updated qualification information regarding the transmission developer's finances or technical expertise, as detailed in Section 14.
+Whether the project meets or exceeds the detailed benefit-to-cost analysis performed pursuant to Section 27.3.
+Such detailed benefit-to-cost analysis may be reassessed, as appropriate, based upon the then-current

+Beneficiaries and to otherwise reflect additional, updated, and/or more detailed transmission planning, cost or benefit information/component(s) that are applicable to/available for the proposed transmission project, the projects that would be displaced, any additional projects required to implement the proposal and real power transmission loss impacts;

+- Any recommendation provided by state jurisdictional and/or governance authorities in accordance with Section 27.4 including whether the transmission developer is considered reasonably able to construct the transmission project in the proposed jurisdiction(s); - Whether, based on the stages of project development provided by the transmission developer in accordance with Section 26.1 and as otherwise may be updated, the transmission developer should be considered reasonably able to acquire the necessary rights-of-way ("ROW"); - Whether, based on the timing for the identified Transmission Need(s) and the stages of project development provided by the transmission developer in accordance with Section 26.1 and as otherwise may be updated, the transmission developer is considered to be reasonably able to construct and tie the proposed transmission project into the transmission system by the required in-service date; - Whether it is reasonably expected that the Impacted Utilities will be able to construct and tie-in any additional facilities on their systems located within the SERTP region that are necessary to reliably implement the proposed transmission project; and - Any updated qualification information regarding the transmission developer's finances or technical expertise, as detailed in Section 24.